 “Pharmaceutical companies hire MSLs due to their strong scientific background and MSLs need to be able to disseminate and communicate scientific data in a confident and clear manner,” writes Aoife Dwyer, founder of MSL Consultant, a coaching and online training resource.
 “A confusing presentation or convoluted explanation of clinical trial results will damage the MSLs reputation as a therapeutic expert.
 Clarity is king when it comes to data dissemination.”

-Over the past year, the need for MSLs with quality soft skills has become even more important.
-Skills like flexibility, adaptability and a desire to learn go a long way when the world has gone into lockdown.
+Over the past few years, the need for MSLs with quality soft skills has become even more important.
+Skills like flexibility, adaptability and a desire to learn go a long way when the world is just emerging from lockdown.

 “In COVID times, not only are these the skills that help us get us through the long days of lock-down, they are a requirement if MSLs wish to excel and continue to bring value to their customers,” says Darina Frieder, medical science liaison at global biopharmaceutical company UCB.
 “In contrast to mastering a new disease state or treatment, which MSLs are practically hard-wired to do, soft skills are much tougher to learn.
 Perhaps we should call them out for what they are – tough skills.”